mradionov/tleaf/README.md

 * `SOURCE` - path to AngularJS source code with a unit to test
 * `DEST` - path to output test file

 The command parses your source file and extracts all AngularJS units.
-After that you will be asked which one you'd want to test.
-The result will be a test file generated based on template for this unit type.
+After that you will be asked which one you'd want to test and also to identify the dependencies.
+The result will be a test file generated based on a template for this unit type.

 ***